awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

   }
 ]
 ```
-When running a crawler using the built\-in JSON classifier, the entire file is used to define the schema\.
-Because you don’t specify a JSON path, the crawler will treat the data as one object, that is, just an array\.
-For example, the schema might look like:
+When you run a crawler using the built\-in JSON classifier, the entire file is used to define the schema\.
+Because you don’t specify a JSON path, the crawler treats the data as one object, that is, just an array\.
+For example, the schema might look like the following:

 ```
 root
 |-- record: array
 ```
 However, to create a schema that is based on each record in the JSON array, create a custom JSON classifier and specify the JSON path as `$[*]`\.
 When you specify this JSON path, the classifier interrogates all 12 records in the array to determine the schema\.
-The resulting schema contains separate fields for each object, similiar to this:
+The resulting schema contains separate fields for each object, similar to the following example:

 ```
 root